JonnyCardosi/The-Royal-Goblin/README.md

 # The-Royal-Goblin
-A business database for a hypothetical Korean restaurant
+A business database for a hypothetical Korean restaurant, made using SQL and Oracle SQL Developer.